djeada/Linux-Notes/notes/firewall.md

 🔴 Caution: Keep in mind that changes to the safety guard's rules with iptables don't last when you restart your computer.
 To keep the changes, save them in a file and bring them back when your computer starts.

-1. On Debian-based systems, you can save the current iptables configuration with:
+I. On Debian-based systems, you can save the current iptables configuration with:

 ```bash
 iptables-save > /etc/iptables/rules.v4